davidmcclure/news-vec/notebooks/thesis4/index.md

 <img src="figures/lstm-cm.png" />

 Since the class sizes are balanced across the 15 outlets, these counts are directly comparable.
-So, here, the two most frequently "confused" headlines are from WSJ -> Bloomberg, where the model makes 353 mistakes; and the two least confused are from AP -> BuzzFeed, where the model only makes 7 mistakes.
+So, ignoring the diagonal (where the model is correct), the two most frequently "confused" headlines are from WSJ -> Bloomberg, where the model makes 353 mistakes; and the two least confused are from AP -> BuzzFeed, where the model only makes 7 mistakes.
 (Important to note that the confusion counts are *asymmetric* -- eg, the model might misclassify 50 headlines from A as belonging to B, but only 10 headlines from B as belonging to A. So, in building up the set of similarities among the outlets, we need to keep track of the full set of ordered permutations of all pairs.)

 This can also be directly interpreted as a graph -- just treat the confusion matrix as an adjacency matrix, and the confusion counts as weights on directed edges.
 For example, just rendering the outlets in a circular layout, where the ordering in the circle is arbitrary, we can get a quick sense of what's similar to what, and how different subsets of outlets cluster together into cohorts.
 (Thicker edges correspond to high confusion counts.)